Marina del Rey

 Breast reduction surgery patients in Los Angeles are among the happiest of all plastic surgery patients because they both look better and feel better following surgery.
 When women have large, burdensome breasts, they frequently suffer from a condition called symptomatic macromastia.
 Symptomatic macromastia is considered to be a medical problem that may include the following symptoms:

 Breast reduction surgery is designed to make the breasts smaller and lighter to alleviate the problems of symptomatic macromastia.
-However, the surgeon performing the breast reduction is the most important determinant of the quality of the result.
-There are many different techniques for breast reduction, and each surgeon has his or her own preferences based on experience and patient needs.
-Often, breast reduction is combined with a breast lift.
+Although the procedure itself can be performed in different ways, the surgeon performing the breast reduction is the most important determinant of the quality of the result.

 Breast reduction surgery is considered to be medically necessary if a patient suffers from symptomatic macromastia.
 The typical criteria for insurance coverage of a breast reduction include: bothersome symptoms detrimental to quality of life, failure of medical therapy prescribed by another physician or chiropractor, and removal of a minimum estimated weight of breast tissue.

 Most insurance plans will cover this procedure for patients with these symptoms if they have attempted conservative medical treatment without success.
 Most commonly, this conservative medical treatment is provided by an internist, orthopedist or chiropractor.
 Typically, there is a minimum weight of breast tissue that must be removed from each breast to qualify as a medically necessary breast reduction for insurance coverage.
 The best way to determine if your procedure is medically indicated is in a consultation with me at the office or through a virtual consultation.